 In 1911, a developer named John Hextall envisaged the area now known as Bowness as a high class bedroom community within reasonable travelling distance from Calgary.
-As such, it evolved as a separate town until its annexation to Calgary in 1964, it still maintains a small town image as its location is well defined by natural boundaries.
-Much of the town developed in the period from 1950-1969.
-Today, low density residential development rings the community with higher density uses located in the core.
+As such, it evolved as a separate town until its annexation to Calgary in 1964.
+It still maintains a small town image as its Location is well defined by natural boundaries.
+Much of the town developed differe by natural boundaries.
+Much of the town developed development rings the community with higher density uses located in the core.
 The high density uses were the result of government initiatives of the 1960's and 1970's.
 Today, a trend to renovate single-detached houses is much in evidence in Bowness.

 About two thirds of the community is designated (zoned) for residential uses, with the vast majority of that being for low density uses.
 Presently, there are just over 5,500 dwelling units in Bowness.
 Residential development has been active, with \$25 million worth of permits being issued from 1985 to 1992.
 Given the present zoning, an additional 1,800 units could be added to the present stock, if all sites were developed to their maximum density potential.
 It should be noted that this figure is considered theoretical and unlikely to occur.
 In looking at the amount of land dedicated to residential land uses, and the potential to increase the housing stock by about one third, it becomes very important to determine how these increases can be a positive change for the community.

 A 1989 survey of residents indicated that, of the ten top reasons for liking Bowness, seven of them related to the general location of Bowness being close to amenities.
-The reasons for liking Bowness, seven of them related to the general location of Bowness being close to amenities.
 The other three reasons related to the neighbourhood itself, that it was quiet, safe, and affordable.
-Therefore, residential land consens stops.
+Therefore, residential land